๐ŸงพFinancial Accounting I

 Depreciation for Tax vs. Financial Reporting

-• Temporary differences arise when tax depreciation exceeds book depreciation early, then reverses in later years
+• Temporary differences arise when tax depreciation exceeds book depreciation in early years, then reverses in later years.
+Over the asset's full life, total depreciation is the same under both methods.

-• Deferred tax liabilities result when taxable income is lower than book income due to accelerated tax depreciation—expect this on exams
+• Deferred tax liabilities result when taxable income is lower than book income due to accelerated tax depreciation.
+The company pays less tax now but will pay more later, and that future obligation sits on the balance sheet.

 Group and Composite Methods: Simplifying Large Asset Pools